Kngk0/financeproject/README.md

    - Allows users to set monthly/weekly budgets.
    - Tracks spending against the set budgets.
    - Alerts users when they are close to or exceeding their budget limits.
+   - Stores budgets in a JSON file (budgets.json).

 # Table of Contents